 AMST 2217 Engine Performance Lab (4 credits) In this course, students will work with scan tools, oscilloscopes, and other test equipment to diagnose the many electronic, and mechanical engine systems used on today's passenger cars and light trucks.
 Students will also remove and install components related to the following systems: fuel injection, fuel delivery, ignition, emissions, engine management, and the mechanical systems of the automotive engine.
-Students will compare the results of their diagnoses to the manufactures specifications and determine necessary repairs.
+Students will compare the results of their diagnoses to the manufacturers specifications and determine necessary repairs.
 The use of service literature is emphasized.

-AMST 2220 Introduction to Hybrid Vehicles (2 credits) This course covers the theory of hybrid vehicle systems and their operation.
-The environmental impact of carbon-based fuels will be covered.
-Manufacturer specific information related to hybrid vehicles and working safely on hybrid vehicles.
+AMST 2220 Introduction to Hybrid and Electric Vehicles (2 credits) This course covers the theory of hybrid and electric vehicle systems and their operation.
+The environmental impact of carbon based fuels will be covered.
+Manufacturer specific information related to hybrid and electric vehicles and working safely on hybrid vehicles.
 Other alternate fuel systems will also be covered in this course.

-AMST 2230 Auto Diesel/Diesel Performance (3 credits) This course will cover principles of automotive diesel engines, combustion chamber designs, injection pumps/injectors, common rail fuel injection and turbocharger operation.
+AMST 2230 Light Duty Diesels (3 credits) This course will cover principles of automotive diesel engines, combustion chamber designs, injection pumps/injectors, common rail fuel injection and turbocharger operation.
 Air induction and exhaust treatment systems will also be covered.

-AMST 2236 Chassis Dynamometer Lab (2 credits) This course is designed to provide an opportunity for the student to gain proficiency in chassis dynamometer operation, including software use, vehicle inspection, weighing vehicles, and properly installing vehicle restraints.
+AMST 2236 Dyno Testing and Tuning (2 credits) This course is designed to provide an opportunity for the student to gain proficiency in dynamometer operation, including software use, vehicle inspection, and properly installing vehicles and engines.

-AMST 2242 Forced Induction Systems (3 credits) This course covers the basic theory of operation for turbochargers and superchargers.
+AMST 2244 Drivability and Forced Induction Systems (4 credits) This course covers the basic theory of operation for turbochargers and superchargers.
 How to service and maintain stock turbo and supercharger systems.
-In addition, you will learn to size, design, install and dynamometer tune performance aftermarket turbo charger and supercharger systems.
-Related systems will be addressed to insure safe engine operation with forced induction systems.
+High performance forced induction systems will be covered.
+Related systems will be addressed to ensure safe engine operation with forced induction systems.